PierreKimbanziR/cogip/README.md

 - [JsBarcode](https://lindell.me/JsBarcode/)
 - [ChartJS](https://www.chartjs.org/)

-### Invoice Page
+### Invoices:

-There is a special @Media print for printing beautyfull invoices from within the webpage Barcode is generated automatically with the invoice number
+- special @Media print for printing beautyfull invoices from within the webpage.
+- Print button on invoices page to print directly the invoice.
+- Barcode is generated automatically with the invoice number

-### Dashboard Page
+### Dashboard:

-We've added a chart showing sales of employees (ATM it's dummy datas).
+- added a chart showing sales of employees (ATM it's dummy datas).

 ***